 One aspect of moving is to find a right neighborhood that is closer to your institute.
 So, when you are moving to university, make sure to look for a location that is closer to your classes.
 Well, this does not only include a short commute, but the most important thing that you got to take into account is how secure is the area where you are relocating to.

 To be very sure of the neighborhood and location, it is best if you can visit the place in advance.
 Walk around the locality and see how it feels.
 It is even better if you can visit the neighborhood during the night as that will help you understand it perfectly.

-This is because you will have tuitions after college and you may have to return home late at times.
-And therefore, it is important that you feel secured and comfortable on road even if it is a little late at night.
+This is because you will have tuition after college and you may have to return home late at times.
+And therefore, it is important that you feel secured and comfortable on road, even if it is a little late at night.

 Also, it is absolutely okay to travel a little far than living in a location with no security.
-So choose a neighborhood that is safe, secure, closer to your classes and comfortable for living as a student.
+So choose a neighborhood which is safe, secure, closer to your classes, and comfortable for living as a student.

 Search for a rental home

 Once you have chosen the neighborhood, the next important step is to find a right home to rent for yourself.
 If you are looking for an out of campus home, then make sure you start the searching well in advance, because hundred others might be searching for rooms to rent out.

 Your campus housing office will also have a list of names of rentals or of the landlords whom you can contact.
 Just remember that even if the rooms are occupied at present, you should not stop the follow ups unless you are able to rent out a room to live in.
 This is because the students, most of the time, rotate out every semester, so the moment that happens, you can book your room.
 Also, let your other friends know that you are searching for a home so that if they get any information, they will be able to help you out.

 There are online sites as well that you can use to find rental homes that you may like to try.

 Plan your monthly budget